build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 !['Build Success' message after running mvn package](images/flink_build.png)

 Maven packages the compiled source code of the project in a distributable JAR format in the directory `flink-clickstream-consumer/target/` named `ClickStreamProcessor-1.0.jar`.

 If you want to better understand the inner workings of the Flink application, you can have a look at the `ClickstreamProcessor.java` file in the `src` directory.
 This is the entry point of the Java application where the `main` function resides.
 Next, we have to provide Amazon Kinesis Data Analytics the JAR file by uploading it to Amazon S3.

 ### Step 3: Upload the File to Amazon S3

-1. Log into your AWS account, navigate to the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/), and click `Create bucket`.
+1. Log into your AWS account, navigate to the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/?sc_channel=el&sc_campaign=devopswave&sc_content=building-real-time-streaming-analytics-application-on-apache-kafka&sc_geo=mult&sc_country=mult&sc_outcome=acq), and click `Create bucket`.

 !['Create Bucket' button in the S3 console.](images/create_bucket.png)

-2. Provide a unique bucket name of your choice and an AWS region (e.g. `us-east-1`) and click `Create Bucket` at the bottom of the page.
+2. Provide an unique bucket name of your choice and a AWS region (e.g. `us-east-1`) and click `Create Bucket` at the bottom of the page.
 Take note of your bucket name.

 !['Create Bucket' page where to specify a bucket name](images/create_bucket_2.png)